WhisTech/Python-starter/README.md

 # Python Starter

-A collection of basic Python programs for learning the fundamentals of Python programming.
+A collection of basic Python programs for learning the fundamentals of Python programming...

 ## Contents